deployd/deployd/docs/collection.markdown

       "lastName": "Smith"
     }

-The server will respond with the object, which will have a new "_id" property.
+The server will respond with the object, which will have a new `_id` property.

     200 OK
     {